 There are some concerns that legumes and bran are high in phytates that bind minerals.
 Soaked and cooked reduces this worry, and there is no research confirming that vegetarians are more likely to be anaemic or osteoporotic because of a diet high in legumes.

-Bran we don't recommend at all; there are far healthier ways to reduce cholesterol, by enjoying foods that lower cholesterol.
-If you're concerned read the page entitled are phytates bad?
+Bran we do not recommend at all; there are far healthier ways to reduce cholesterol, by enjoying foods that lower cholesterol.
+If you are concerned read the page entitled are phytates bad?

 If you want to go organic, then making a compost pile is a must.
 Actually such fun, just look at mine... all that exercise, out in the fresh air, sunshine for vitamin D. Turn off the TV and get out in the garden this summer!
 With a hat, don't forget the threat of melanoma.
 Your friendly chiropractor's advice is to first do some lower back exercises.
 Gardening like football, squash racquets and all sports require proper stretching and warm up before starting.

-A compost heap does look untidy, but it has zero smell if it's properly made; it must be aerobic and no cooked vegetable matter from the kitchen.
+A compost heap does look untidy, but it has zero smell if it is properly made; it must be aerobic and no cooked vegetable matter from the kitchen.

 Actually, we now do this differently.
 Our pile started attracting rats so all the waste from the kitchen first goes into the worm farm, and from there to the compost heap; the vermin have gone elsewhere in search of food.

-What or who is a greenie you may be wondering; someone who doesn't like doctors and pills and wants to be healthy, and has a serious desire to leave the planet in a pristine condition for their children's children.
+What or who is a greenie you may be wondering; someone who does not like doctors and pills and wants to be healthy, and has a serious desire to leave the planet in a pristine condition for their children's children.
 The green journey will tell you more.